emboldagency/embold-tailwind-blocks/README.md

 copy this file directly over to your themes `resources/views/blocks` directory and start modifying it.
 The theme version will always override the version found in the plugin.

+## Customizing Block JavaScript in your Sage10 theme

+Some blocks come with a JavaScript file that you can copy over to your theme and override.

+These JavaScript files are named after the block slug similar to blade files, and are stored inside of `resources/scripts/blocks/{block-name}.js`.
+This file can be copied into your theme in the same directory and customized as needed.
+The theme version will  always override the version found in the plugin.

 ## Customizing a Block class in your Sage10 theme

 You may need to modify what ACF fields are in a block, or how the data is being manipulate on its way to the frontend.